A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Implementation and evaluation of the proposed method

 \subsection{General evaluation framework}

-The critical task with quantitative SPECT of $\alpha$-RPT is to estimate the regional uptake in lesions and organs of interest.
-Evaluating the performance of the LC-QSPECT method on this estimation task required a setup where the ground-truth regional uptake was known.
+Evaluating the performance of the LC-QSPECT method on the estimation task of regional uptake quantification required a setup where the ground-truth regional uptake was known.
 For this purpose, we conducted realistic simulations, including a virtual clinical trial, and physical-phantom studies.
-We describe these evaluations in more detail in later sub-sections.
+We describe these evaluations in detail in Sec.~\ref{sec:design_simu}.
 In this sub-section, we describe the methods to which we compared our method and the figures of merit.